BeeHiveCyberSecurity/BeeHive-Cogs/README.md

 **[stripeidentity](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/stripeidentity)**

 Utilize Stripe Identity through your Red-DiscordBot instance to intake and verify various forms of identification, including driver's licenses, passports, and state IDs.
 This feature is ideal for enforcing age restrictions in adult-only servers.
 Note that a Stripe account in good standing with access to Stripe Identity is required.
-Verification costs are $0.50 or $1.50 per verification.
+Verification costs are $0.50 or $1.50 per verification. `[p]agecheck`, `[p]identitycheck`.

 ```
 [p]cog install BeeHive-Cogs stripeidentity